 - Eat it as the main meal or serve as a side…like with a piece of smoked chicken thighs and fresh chopped tomatoes.
 YUM!

 Hope you enjoy this amazing recipe.
-I know you’re body will love you for it.
+I know your body will love you for it.